HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Simplify Development

-Above all third-party resources are used to simplify the web development experience.
+Above all, third-party resources are used to simplify the web development experience.
 Even previous usage patterns could arguably fall into this pattern as well.
 Whether analyzing user behavior, communicating with advertisers, or personalizing the user experience, third-party resources are used to make first-party development easier.

 Hosting providers are the most extreme example of this pattern.
 Some of these providers even enable anyone on Earth to become a site owner with no technical expertise necessary.
 They provide hosting of assets, tools to build sites without coding experience, and domain registration services.